karttur/okavango/_posts/2019/2019-07-13-oka-datafix.markdown

 | [geophysiology_wits_okaswamps_1994_pub](../../docs/geophysiology/geophysiology_wits_okaswamps_1994_pub.zip)               | Geophysiological regions of the Okavango swmaps |
 | [elev-regions_karttur_okaswamps_0_4demcreate](../../docs/dem/support/elev-regions_karttur_okaswamps_0_4demcreate.zip)     | Elevation regions                               |

-The original regionalization data was manually fixed in July 2019; the fault lines where updated and labels added, the river dataset was not updates but the regional layer was cleaned and the sub-regions joined to multi-polygons.
+The original regionalization data were manually fixed in July 2019; the fault lines where updated and labels added, the river dataset was not updates but the regional layer was cleaned and the sub-regions joined to multi-polygons.

 ### Regionalized input elevation datasets